TensoriumCore/CurvatureEngine/README.md

 - Implement GPU acceleration for faster computations.
 - Improve numerical stability of high-curvature geodesics and ADM compute (AMR grid and CFL conditions).
 - Implement spectral methods.
-- Implement BSSN formalism (modern).
+- Implement BSSN formalism (modern and currently wip)
+- Add a FFT solver for spectral differentiation (from scratch or with FFTW, maybe on GPU)
 ## Contributions
 Contributions are welcome!
 If you wish to contribute, feel free to open a pull request or issue.